Transparency Disclosure — We may receive a referral fee for products purchased through the links on our site…Read More.

 Obstructive Sleep Apnea (OSA)

-In the U.S., over 70 percent13 of patients with obstructive sleep apnea are also obese.
-This is because excess fat is also stored internally in the throat and airways.
+In the U.S., it is estimated that over 70 percent10 of patients with obstructive sleep apnea are also obese.
+Excess fat is also stored internally in the throat and airways.
 As the name implies, obstructive sleep apnea is caused by an obstruction of the airways, causing blood oxygen levels to drop quickly, resulting in the body jolting awake to resume normal breathing.

-Learn more about this sleep disorder in our in-depth <a href=”https://www.sleepadvisor.org/sleep-apnea/
+Learn more about this sleep disorder in our in-depth sleep apnea guide.

 Snoring

-With all of the respiratory issues that can come from being overweight, it is not a surprise that overweight people are more likely to snore14 at night.
-This can be problematic for couples sharing a bed, but even for solo sleepers, the snoring can be so loud that it can wake up the sleeper.
+With all of the respiratory issues that can come from being overweight, it is not surprising that overweight people are more likely to snore11 at night.
+This can be problematic for couples sharing a bed, but even for solo sleepers, the snoring can be so loud that it may wake the sleeper.

 Learn more about how snoring impacts sleep quality.